aamirafridi/jQuery.Marquee/README.md

 Old updates:
 -----------

+**Update (20 Dec 2013):**
+Now the plugin will detect if browser supports CSS3 animations than it will animate the element using CSS3 which will perform much better than animating using jQuery.

+The ```pauseOnHover``` also works using CSS3.
+The plugin just prepares the setup and required CSS3 animation CSS.

+Due to some reasons if you want plugin to animate always using jQuery than you need to set ```allowCss3Support``` option to ```false```.
+Also an extra option ```css3easing``` is added.

+For details please check the demos  http://jquery.aamirafridi.com/jquerymarquee/

 **Update (27 Nov 2013):**
 Easing option added.
 Requires jQuery easing plugin.

 **Update (22 Nov 2013):**
 Now plugin supports the 'up' and 'down' directions.
 Please have a look at the example to see how to use.

 **Update (21 Aug 2013):**
 If you want to hide the marquee for certain devices, try using ``` visibility: hidden``` with ``` height: 0``` & ```position: absolute``` instead of ``` display: none``` because jQuery cannot calculate with width etc of hidden elements.